joakimk/algotrader/README.md

   - [x] Be able to run one stock without considering days.
   - [x] Separating into days and running days in parallel.
   - [ ] Simulator (src/simulator.rs)
+    - [ ] Rework parallelism to be about variations and fuzz rather than days
     - [ ] One simple strategy.
     - [ ] Apply strategies and print where it would buy.
     - [ ] Save active position in memory, sell it at end of day if needed.